 Course sequences suggest the order in which you should take classes at Liberty in order to best complete your degree.
 Student athletes may need to make adjustments in the course sequence due to their in-season and out-of-season practice schedules.
 Frequently, summer school is necessary in order to accommodate all of the classes required.

 It is important to remember that all requirements must be fulfilled in order to receive your degree from Liberty.
 This includes CSER credits, computer assessment, New Student Seminar, and CRST 290.
 Some majors allow you a choice for certain requirements such as History.
 You may have the option of fulfilling your history requirement with any of the four general education history classes: HIUS 221, HIUS 222, HIEU 201, or HIEU 202.
 You may have a specific class already chosen for you such as HIEU 201 as required for English majors.
 A choice is not an option for this major.
-Please review your Degree Completion Plan closely and direct any questions you may have to Sara Norman or your Academic Coordinator.
+Please review your Degree Completion Plan closely and direct any questions you may have to Donna Holland or your Academic Coordinator.

 Student athletes who have questions regarding their student account or financial aid should contact Laura Rackley.
 If you need to make payments, you can do this either online or in the Student Service Center in Green Hall.